CalMatters/data-nil-deals/README.md

             <code>csubakersfield2.csv</code>
         </td>
         <td>2023, 2024</td>
-        <td>All deals are from 2023-24 and fall 2024.
-CSUB provided Influxer and Athletes Thread data in January 2025.
-Influxer data is by athlete (<code>csubakersfield1.csv</code>).
-CSUB began using Athlete's Thread (<code>csubakersfield2.csv</code>) in March 2024.</td>
+        <td>Cal State Bakersfield data includes all reported deals from 2023-24 and fall 2024, as reported in Influxer and Athlete's Thread.
+Influxer data is by athlete (<code>csubakersfield1.csv</code>) and was provided on Jan.
+19, 2025.
+Athlete's Thread data shows the sum of all reported transactions per team, per month (<code>csubakersfield2.csv</code>).
+The school began using Athlete's Thread in March 2024 and provided its data to CalMatters on Jan.
+17, 2025.</td>
     </tr>
     <tr>
         <td>Cal State Fullerton</td>
         <td><code>calstatefullerton.csv</code></td>
         <td>2021-22, 2022-23, 2023-24, 2024-25</td>
-        <td>Fullerton provided data on Sept.
-18, 2024 with the sum of all deals made across each team</td>
+        <td>Cal State Fullerton's data shows the sum of all reported deals for each team, per year, from 2021 through the 2024-25 academic year.
+The school provided its data on Sept.
+18, 2024.</td>
     </tr>
     <tr>
         <td>Cal State Northridge</td>
         <td></td>
         <td></td>
-        <td>Said they have no records</td>
+        <td>Cal State Northridge said it has no records of name, image and likeness deals.</td>
     </tr>
     <tr>
         <td>CSU Long Beach</td>
         <td><code>csulongbeach.csv</code></td>
         <td>September 2021 to August 2024</td>
-        <td>CSULB provided data on Sept.
-13, 2024.
-Told CalMatters that students who received money from collectives did not report the deals</td>
+        <td>Cal State Long Beach provided transaction-level data on Sept.
+13, 2024 for name, image and likeness deals reported to the university beginning in 2021.
+The school told CalMatters that students who received money from collectives did not report the deals.</td>
     </tr>
     <tr>
         <td>Fresno State</td>
         <td><code>fresnostate1.csv</code>, <code>fresnostate2.csv</code></td>
         <td>2021-22, 2022-23, 2023-24</td>
-        <td>Fresno State initially said it did not have records.
-After CalMatters appealed, Fresno State provided its NIL records on Nov.
+        <td>Fresno State provided transaction-level data for all reported name, image and likeness deals from Sept 2021 through June 30, 2024.
+The university sent its records on Nov.
 26, 2024.
-Deals are from Sept.
-1 to June 30 each year.
-The university did not respond to multiple requests to clarify ambiguities in the data. <code>fresnostate1.csv</code> is the data and <code>fresnostate2.csv</code> is the sport acronym key provided by the school</td>
+The school did not respond to multiple requests to clarify ambiguities in the data, such as the number of months some athletes were paid for deals that specified a certain dollar amount "per month."
+There are two files: <code>fresnostate1.csv</code> is the data and <code>fresnostate2.csv</code> is an acronym key provided by the school.</td>
     </tr>
     <tr>
         <td>Sacramento State</td>